razoumov/publish/01-base.md

 1. Write a code to implement the difference equation above.The code should have the following
-   requirements: (a) it should work for any given number of rows and columns in the grid, (b) it should run for a given number of iterations, or until the difference between T and Tp is smaller than a given tolerance value, and (c) it should output the temperature at a desired position on the grid every given number of iterations.
+   requirements: (a) it should work for any given number of rows and columns in the grid, (b) it should run for a given number of iterations, or until the difference between Tnew and T is smaller than a given tolerance value, and (c) it should output the temperature at a desired position on the grid every given number of iterations.
-1. Use task parallelism to improve the performance of the code and run it in the cluster
+1. Use task parallelism to improve the performance of the code and run it on a single cluster node.
-1. Use data parallelism to improve the performance of the code and run it in the cluster.
+1. Use data parallelism to improve the performance of the code and run it on multiple cluster nodes using hybrid parallelism.

 ## Variables